jsonzilla/UTL/docs/module_profiler.md

 This library uses a bunch of `thread_local` variables (created by macros) to correlate call-sites with integer IDs and reduces tree traversal logic to traversing a "network" of indices encoded as a dense $M \times N$ matrix where $M$ — number of call-sites visited by this thread, $N$ — number of nodes in the call graph.

-There are some additional details & arrays, but the bottom-line is that by associating everything we can with linearly growing IDs and delaying "heavy" things as much as possible until thread destruction / formatting, we can reduce almost all common operations outside of time measurement trivial integer arrays lookups.
+There are some additional details & arrays, but the bottom-line is that by associating everything we can with linearly growing IDs and delaying "heavy" things as much as possible until thread destruction / formatting, we can reduce almost all common operations outside of time measurement to trivial integer array lookups.

 This way, the cost of re-entry on existing call graph nodes (aka the fast path taken most of the time) is reduced down to a single array lookup & branch that gets predicted most of the time.